FUNMIIB/Final_Project/README.md

 - Questions They Hope to Answer With The Data: If having 5 or more skillsets equals a higher salary.

 **Description of the communication protocol**
+For this analysis, API calls, AWS, and web scrapping were not used.
+We will use python and pandas in jupyter notebook to create a database and implement machine learning to predict data scientist salary based on multiple skillsets.
+GitHub will be used to house the repository and share files and code among the project team members.
+Each member will have a branch with each team member having at least four commits for the first segment of the project.

 **Machine Learning Model**